automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Probactrosaurus.md

 # Probactrosaurus
-## Description: An early stage in hadrosaur evolution.
+## An early stage in hadrosaur evolution.